checkly/docs.checklyhq.com/site/content/learn/headless/valuable-tests.md

 ## Keep tests short

-If they run against a real-world product with a UI that is evolving over time, scripts will need to be regularly updated.
+If they run against a product with a UI that is evolving over time, scripts will need to be regularly updated.
 This brings up two important points:
 1. Most scripts are not write-and-forget, so each script we write is one more script we will have to maintain.
 2. Like all cases where code and refactoring are involved, _how_ we write scripts can have a significant influence on how long this maintenance effort takes.